 Initial Thoughts on the Mueller Report

 This post was written on March 27th based solely on Attorney General Barr’s 4-page summation of the Mueller Report.
-We’ve learned subsequently that Barr did not examine the underlying evidence and documentation, nor did Deputy Attorney General Rod Rosenstein, nor did other staffers.
-The Hill and other publications have reported this.
-We’ve also learned that Mueller has written to Barr expressing concern at the way his report has been portrayed and characterized.
+A lot has happened since then.
+The Hill and other publications report that Barr didn’t examine the underlying evidence and documentation, nor did Deputy Attorney General Rod Rosenstein, nor did other staffers.
+Later Mueller wrote to Barr expressing concern at the way his report had been characterized.

 The air was thick with anticipation this past weekend.
 It was a grand hall with bright chandeliers and a glittering stage.
 Tables were filled with men in tuxedos and women in elegant gowns.
 There was a giddy buzz of conversation and laugher, glasses clinking.
 Finally all attention turned to the stage.

 “And now, in the category of ‘Most Corrupt in a U. S. President.’
 May I have the envelope please.”
 The room was silent except for the sound of tearing paper, amplified by the sound system.
 A paper was unfolded, read, and a pause.
 “In the category of ‘Most Corrupt in a U.S. President’… The winner is…”

 “…Richard Milhous Nixon!”
 Cheers and gasps filled the room.

 William Barr’s letter to Congress on Sunday says that Special Counsel Robert Mueller

 found no collusion with the Russian government in the 2016 election by President Trump or his campaign.
 Quoting Mueller’s report, “[T]he investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities […] despite multiple offers from Russian-affiliated individuals to assist the Trump campaign.”